tayiorbeii/reactify-cards/README.md

   - `CardAuthor`

 ## Card Footer (Neon Blue)
 The footer is split between an indicator of the type of material the card represents, and statistics or metadata about the material-- such as number of videos and length.
-There may be a stacked shadow effect below it, so we should remember that when we move to the implementation phase.

 #### MaterialType Component
 Outlined in maroon, the `MaterialType` features a pill with different styling applied depending on if the material is a course, lesson, or a playlist.